animality-xyz/animality-docs/README.md

 }
 ```
 If you want an asynchronous request, try this example:
-> NOTE: for LINUX/POSIX users, add `-lpthread` to the compiler flags in order to compile the example below.
+> For LINUX/POSIX users, add `-lpthread` to the compiler flags in order to compile the example below.
 ```c
 #include "animality.h"